 The year of the heat wave.

-Sylvie and Christian already have 25 years of activity and 13 hectares of vines.
+Sylvie and Christian have already 25 years of activity and 13 hectares of vines.

-An undeniable achievement!
+An undeniable success!